JosephKristian/pt-maju-test/README.md

 - Exact typography, colors, spacing, and layout
 - Mobile-first and responsive design for multiple device widths
 - Clean and reusable component structure
 - Subtle hover and motion effects to enhance user experience without compromising design accuracy

 ---

 ## Technology Stack

-- React.js for component-based development
+- React.js (with Vite as the build tool) for fast development and hot module replacement
 - Tailwind CSS for efficient styling and responsiveness
 - Framer Motion (optional) for smooth, elegant animations and hover effects
 - Accessibility and SEO best practices considered

 ---

 ## How I Built the Homepage

-- Components structured per section as per Figma
+- Components structured per section matching Figma layout
-- Each section uses responsive Tailwind utility classes with breakpoints matching design specs
+- Responsive Tailwind utility classes with breakpoints aligned to design specs
-- Motion animations applied subtly on scroll and hover for user engagement
+- Subtle scroll and hover animations using Framer Motion for user engagement
-- Images optimized and handled properly with alt attributes for accessibility
+- Optimized images with proper alt attributes for accessibility
-- Used semantic HTML tags for better SEO
+- Semantic HTML tags applied for SEO benefits

 ---